How a woman survived breast cancer

-So if she was willing to accept the general rules as laid down in my medical disclaimer, willing to slow down the speed of her thinking, so that we can take the time to talk matters over under the light of logic and reasoning, and she'd claim ultimate responsibility for her decisions, then we might have a deal and work on these lines together.
+So if she was willing to accept the general rules as laid down in my medical disclaimer, willing to slow down the speed of her thinking, so that we can take the time to talk matters over under the light of logic and reasoning, and she'd claim ultimate responsibility for her decisions, then we might have a deal and work together on these lines.

 Clara accepted my conditions in full, so we got down to work on her ideas, connected fears and her history (of the breast).
 The next thing she wanted to do was to go and meet Dr. Graffin to talk matters over with him.
-But Clara knew that when she was in front of authorities or has to make important and hard decisions she gets highly stressed.
-Thus clarifying and simplifying was highly important to make effective next step decisions.
+But Clara knew that when she was in front of authorities or has to make important and hard decisions she gets highly stressed and acts confused.
+Thus clarifying and simplifying was most important to make effective next step decisions.
 In this case, for Clara, it were decisions on life and death.

 dealing with “authorities”

-So we went over all of the ideas about it, all of her fears connected to the breast and sorted them ideas in a logical sequence.
-My plan with this was to involve sincere interest of Dr. Graffin in Clara’s well being and his expertise so that the two could come up with a good next step, that made sense to a medically trained expert - and to Clara.
+So we went over all of the ideas about it, all of her fears connected to the breast and sorted the ideas in a logical sequence.
+My plan with this was to involve the sincere interest and expertise of Dr. Graffin in Clara’s well being so that the two could come up with a good next step, that made sense to the medically trained expert - and to Clara.